 - Helen Bett is the IT Service Director at MAGs - she is responsible for all technology that enables Manchester airport to operate.

 - Beckie Taylor is the co-founder of Women in Technology North, and is responsible for a number of Women in Tech events - feel free to sign up here.

 Conversion rates with SaaS do not appear to be gender-dependent

 Since 2016 we’ve been building the world’s most powerful and flexible business phone system.
 CircleLoop runs in simple cloud-based apps rather than being reliant on cables, clunky hardware and complicated connections.
-It works with the tools you already use (including HubSpot, Zoho and Slack) and it's completely self-service with set up taking just a few minutes.
+It works with the tools you already use including Hubspot, Zoho and Office 365 and it's completely self-service with set up taking just a few minutes.